Enterprise Privacy & Compliance Framework — BlueNexus

 Where supported, users and developers may select preferred regions for:

-The Platform enforces these selections and does not redirect data to other regions unless required to maintain security or performance and only where permitted by contract.
+The Platform enforces these selections without redirecting data unless required for security or performance, where permitted by contract.

 1. Roles Under GDPR / UK GDPR